jslempa/football/frontend/football/notes.md

 - cors

+## User stories

+As a user, I want to be able to:

+Stuff I want to do and functions I will need

 if I have a create error, it could be because I deleted await const comment = await new Comment(req.body)